-Each eligible applicant may only submit one application.
+Each eligible applicant may only submit one application for the Public Facilities program.
 Eligible applicants to the State LCDBG program are non-entitlement units of general local government, consisting of municipalities and parishes (42 U.S.C.
 5306(d) and 42 U.S.C.
-5302(a)(7)), and excludes the following entitlement areas: Alexandria, Baton Rouge, Bossier City, Terrebonne Parish Consolidated Government, Jefferson Parish (including Grand Isle, Gretna, Harahan, Jean Lafitte, and Westwego), Kenner, Lafayette Parish Consolidated Government, St. Tammany Parish, (including Abita Springs, Covington, and Madisonville), Shreveport, Slidell, and Thibodaux.
+5302(a)(7)), and excludes the following entitlement areas: Alexandria, Baton Rouge, Bossier City, Hammond, Jefferson Parish (including Grand Isle, Gretna, Harahan, Jean Lafitte, and Westwego), Kenner, Lafayette Parish Consolidated Government, Lake Charles, Monroe, New Orleans, St. Tammany Parish (all municipalities), Shreveport, Slidell, Terrebonne Parish Consolidated Government, and Thibodaux.

-In general, and in most instances, the applicant will be determined by the location of the potential beneficiaries of that project.
+In general and in most instances, the applicant will be determined by the location of the potential beneficiaries of that project.
 There may be instances, however, in which the potential beneficiaries reside within the jurisdiction of more than one local government.
 In those circumstances, the following rules will apply.

-If the proposed project will serve beneficiaries that reside in two or more units of general local government and more than fifty-one percent of those beneficiaries are located within the jurisdiction of one of those units, the appropriate applicant will usually be the unit of general local government in which more than fifty-one percent of the beneficiaries reside; two circumstances where an exception to this rule may apply are discussed as follows.
+I. If the proposed project will serve beneficiaries that reside in two or more units of general local government and more than fifty-one percent of those beneficiaries are located within the jurisdiction of one of those units, the appropriate applicant will usually be the unit of general local government in which more than fifty-one percent of the beneficiaries reside;

+two circumstances where an exception to this rule may apply are discussed as follows.

 There may be instances whereby a local government owns an existing utility system but the majority of the existing users reside outside its jurisdiction.
 The local government that owns the existing system would be the appropriate applicant.
 There may also be instances whereby a municipality wishes to extend its utility system to an adjacent, unincorporated neighborhood or street(s); this type of instance will require annexation of the unincorporated area prior to the closeout of the grant (if the main purpose or majority of the project's scope of work is to extend the system).
-In both of these instances, the local government which owns the utility system will be required to discuss the issue with the staff in the State's Office of Community Development to determine the appropriate applicant.
+In both of these instances, the local government which owns the utility system will be required to discuss the issue with the staff in the State's OCD-LGA to determine the appropriate applicant.